squid-cache/squid-cache.github.io/ConfigExamples/Intercept/OpenBsdPf.rst

 --disable-pf-transparent --enable-ipfw-transparent
 }}}

+The squid packages and port for OpenBSD 5.0 and newer are built using this method.

 Use the '''intercept''' traffic mode flag to instruct Squid that it is receiving intercepted traffic and to use its own IP on outgoing connections (emulating NAT):
 {{{
 http_port 3129 intercept